The way you access a Help to Buy agent is changing

 How do I apply?

-For standard OPSO schemes, you will need to fill out the Help to Buy East and South East application form.
+For standard OPSO schemes, you will need to fill out the Help to Buy Agent 2 application form.

 Online application form or Downloadable PDF version

 You can then search for available properties on our website, and contact the Housing Association or Registered Provider selling the property to let them know you are interested.